What did ancient Indians use instead of soap?

 From a bath before sunrise to chanting while bathing, ancient Indian bathing rituals thought about more than just physically cleaning the body of impurities and pollutants.
 Take your time when you bathe, at least as often as you can.

-READ ALSO: What digit is the most frequent digit between the numbers 1 and 1000?
+READ ALSO: What is the difference between agricultural and industrial?

 What is the history of Bath?